 Java Coffee Varieties – Helena., JSC: Arabica Java is typical of high-quality coffee varieties in Central America.
-With strong resistance to common diseases on coffee and low fertilizer demand – very suitable for smallholder farmers.
+Strong resistance to common diseases on coffee and low fertilizer demand is very suitable for smallholder farmers.

 Today Javanese Arabica is an interesting alternative to the Panamanian Geisha coffee plant, with high flavor potential and better resistance to rust and CBD.

 >>> Sarchimor Coffee varieties – Origin & Biological Characteristics